** Dancing Into 2019

 at the nearby Savoy Theatre for Avengers: Infinity War once they were all off work.

 You've probably noticed now that the long dark winter is over and we're into spring posts that Germany is a very lush, green place.
-Its soil is rich and fertile, it's mostly quite mild, it rains pretty constantly, at least here in the north, and it's blissfully free of natural disasters.
-Fruit, especially berries, apples and cherries, root vegetables, and mushrooms abound.
+Its soil is rich and fertile, it's mostly quite mild out, it rains pretty constantly, and it's blissfully free of natural disasters.
+Fruit, especially berries, apples, and cherries, root vegetables, and, come autumn, also mushrooms, abound.

 May is strawberry-asparagus season and these cute little stands, which sell produce, jam, et cetera straight from local farms, pop up on street corners everywhere, especially outside train and subway stations, and even in the middle of downtown!